ON THIS PAGE

 You can set the following parameters for incomplete TCP proxy connection requests:

-Attack Threshold—This option allows you to set the number of SYN segments (that is, TCP segments with the SYN flag set) to the same destination address and port number per second required to activate the SYN proxy mechanism.
+Attack Threshold—This option allows you to set the number of SYN segments (that is, TCP segments with the SYN flag set) to the same destination address per second required to activate the SYN proxy mechanism.
 Although you can set the threshold to any number, you need to know the normal traffic patterns at your site to set an appropriate threshold for it.
 For example, for an e-business site that normally gets 2000 SYN segments per second, you might want to set the threshold to 30,000 SYN segments per second.
 The valid threshold range is 1 to 1,000,000.
 For a smaller site that normally gets 20 SYN segments per second, you might consider setting the threshold to 40 SYN segments per second.

 Alarm Threshold—This option allows you to set the number of proxied, half-complete TCP connection requests per second after which Junos OS enters an alarm in the event log.
-The alarm threshold value you set triggers an alarm when the number of proxied, half-completed connection requests to the same destination address and port number per second exceeds that value.
-For example, if you set the SYN attack threshold at 2000 SYN segments per second and the alarm at 1000, then a total of 3001 SYN segments to the same destination address and port number per second is required to trigger an alarm entry in the log.
+The alarm threshold value you set triggers an alarm when the number of proxied, half-completed connection requests to the same destination address per second exceeds that value.
+For example, if you set the SYN attack threshold at 2000 SYN segments per second and the alarm at 1000, then a total of 3001 SYN segments to the same destination address per second is required to trigger an alarm entry in the log.
 The valid threshold range is 1 to 1,000,000 and the default alarm threshold value is 512.

 When you set a SYN attack threshold and a source threshold, you put both the basic SYN flood protection mechanism and the source-based SYN flood tracking mechanism in effect.
 The valid threshold range is 4 to 1,000,000 and the default alarm threshold value is 4000.